 I stole the French curve feature and general design from a very expensive commercially available speaker called the NOLA Viper.
 I think they cost around $9000.

 The Nola has a passive crossover network.

-My version is tri-amped with a 24dB/oct Linkwitz-Riley active crossover network, and has active EQ (bypassable) to make the low bass acoustically relatively flat down to 30HZ (big difference IMO).
+My version is tri-amped with a 24dB/oct Linkwitz-Riley active crossover network, and has active EQ (bypassable) to make the low bass acoustically relatively flat down to 30HZ.

 One of the things I've learned over the many decades of building speakers is that, how they interact with listening room acoustics is just as important as anything else in the design.

 The way I design a speaker is to first look closely at the environment the speaker will be used in.
 Not just acoustically, but also how it will integrate into the rest of the furnishings.
-For me, I appreciate a small footprint on the floor, to fit better in a crowded room, and I didn't want it to be more than about 42 inches tall, so it wouldn't seem so dominating.
+For me, I appreciate a small footprint on the floor, to fit better in a crowded room.
+I didn't want them to be more than about 42 inches tall, so theyuldn't seem so dominating.
 Yet at the same time, I've experimented with this and I've found that the tweeter and mid always work better with the room when they are higher up off the floor.
 42 inches seems like a good number for the approximate overall height.

 These are the published frequency response graphs, that were allegedly measured in an anechoic chamber.